cloudoman/snapshotter/README.md

 Snapshotter
 ===========

 AWS EBS Snapshot Backup Tool for Windows.
-Please not that this tool is designed to run on the EC2 instance whose volumes need to be snapshotted.
+Please note that this tool is designed to run on the EC2 instance whose volume(s) need to be snapshotted.
+As a best practice, please ensure your instances are launched with an IAM instance profile.
+The temporary IAM credentials assigned to the instance will be used for all AWS API calls.

 The tool provides two primary backup like capabilities: